-The following 13 counties have PRDs greater than 1.03: Adams, Clark, Cowlitz, Ferry, Garfield, Grays Harbor, Kitsap, Lewis, Okanogan, Pacific, Skagit, Stevens and Wahkiakum Counties.
+The following 14 counties have PRDs greater than 1.03: Adams, Chelan, Cowlitz, Grant, King, Kittitas, Lewis, Mason, Okanogan, Pend Oreille, Skagit, Skamania, Stevens, and Whitman Counties.
 For these counties the PRD indicates that higher value properties are assessed at lower ratios to market value than are lower value properties.

-No counties have a PRD less than 0.98 which would indicate that the higher value properties are assessed at higher ratios to market value than are lower value properties.
+Two counties (Columbia and Franklin) have a PRD less than 0.98 which would indicate that the higher value properties are assessed at higher ratios to market value than are lower value properties.

 The PRD uses information from all the observations in the data set.
 The PRD can be influenced by observations with extreme ratios, especially if the sample size is small.
 So it is appropriate to conduct statistical tests to support the PRD calculations before concluding that a county does not meet the IAAO standard.
 Since this study is based on a sample, it is possible that some of the counties with PRDs close to the IAAO standards may, with some probability, satisfy the IAAO standard.

 The PRD does not lend itself to straightforward statistical tests.
 However, a confidence interval for the PRD can be constructed by using a repeat sampling or "bootstrap" methodology.
 Under this methodology repeated samples are drawn from the original data and PRDs are calculated for each sample.
 These calculated PRDs are distributed from the lowest to the highest.
-The confidence interval is then constructed so that the lower limit of the interval is the value at which only 5 percent of the calculated PRDs in the distribution are smaller.
-The hypothesis that the IAAO standard is met cannot be rejected if the PRD standard of 1.03 is contained within the confidence interval.
+The confidence interval is then constructed so that the lower and upper limits of the interval are the value at which only 5 percent of the calculated PRDs in the distribution are outside the range.
+The hypothesis that the IAAO standard is met cannot be rejected if the PRD standard of .98 to 1.03 is contained within the confidence interval.

-After conducting the repeat sampling procedure it appears that 7 counties (Adams, Clark, Cowlitz, Garfield, Okanogan, Skagit and Wahkiakum Counties) with nominal residential PRDs above 1.03 are close enough to satisfy the IAAO standard for PRD.
+After conducting the repeat sampling procedure it appears that 7 counties (Adams, Columbia, Cowlitz, Franklin, Grant, Lewis, Mason, Pend Oreille, Stevens and Whitman Counties) with nominal residential PRDs outside the suggested range of .98 to 1.03 are close enough to satisfy the IAAO standard for PRD.

-Therefore, it appears that 33 counties satisfy the IAAO standard, and 6 counties (Ferry, Grays Harbor, Kitsap, Lewis, Pacific and Stevens Counties) have PRDs above 1.03.
+Therefore, it appears that 33 counties satisfy the IAAO standard, and 6 counties (Chelan, King, Kittitas, Okanogan, Skagit, and Skamania Counties) have PRDs outside the suggested range.